They say your brain is split into three parts. For us writers they include: Just Writing

 Yes, my role model isn't a who; it's a what: my role model is a life jacket.

-Sure, go ahead, have a good laugh—R E Baker, I'm looking in your direction.—but it's true!
+Sure, go ahead, have a good laugh but it's true!

 I aspire to become one of those people that no matter how many times people look down at me, tear me down, and tell me that I'm a no-one, I'll come back, I'll bobble back up to the surface of the water, like a life jacket.
-(Though, my role model could also be a boogie board.)
+(Though, my role model could also be a boogie board, because if you do the things mentioned in the sentence before to my friends, I might make your nose bleed from "me bobbing back up and hitting you in the nose from you pushing me down".)

 And when someone is feeling down or is being bullied, it's like they're drowning and then I jump in and try to help, and it's like they're putting on the life jacket or climbing on the boogie board, so now, with my help, I'm able to help them stay afloat when people are trying to tear that person down.